-- (b) printing a facsimile of the Seal on the document electronically or by any other means. - (4) All orders of the Court shall be signed by the Registrar or the presiding Judge.26 - (5) A document purporting to bear the Seal of the Court shall be admissible in evidence without further proof.
+- (a) hand; or - (b) printing a facsimile of the Seal on the document electronically or by any other means. - (4) All orders of the Court shall be signed by the Registrar or the presiding Judge. - (5) A document purporting to bear the Seal of the Court shall be admissible in evidence without further proof.